iobroker-community-adapters/ioBroker.unifi/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+* IMPRTANT: js-controller 2.0 or higher is required
 * (Apollon77) Migrate to new version of unifi library
 * (Apollon77) Add experimental support for Events
 * (jens-maus) Fixed more device state object definitions to get rid of state warnings.